Diego-MX/Tidy-Sets/README.md

 ###### February 2015, get.clean.data-Project, Diego from Mexico

 ### Step 0.
 Set-up the workbench.
-When running in `iteractive` mode, I've included some interaction with the user.
-At first this was to get the working directory, but then I wanted to include a kind-of-funny greeting.
+When running in `iteractive` mode, I've included some interaction with the user to determine whether we're at the right directory.

-The double question marks are intentional, for fun maybe.
+The double question marks are intentional.

 The different R spacing and indentation are an old habit.
 I plan to change in the future.
 Thanks for understanding.